Beach

 The Spanish one has an upper deck with amazing views.
 Access the stairs from the back of the boat for a better view of the river and two towns.

-When you’re back in VRSA turn left out of the ferry building and you’ll find one of my favorite cafes in town to your left, Snack Bar do Puerto Recreio de Guadiana.
+When you’re back in VRSA turn left out of the ferry building and you’ll find one of my favorite cafes in town to your left, Snack Bar do Puerto Recreio de Guadiana (ANG).
 It has great views of the Marina and palm tree lined “Royal Road” of Vila Real.

 The prices are great considering the views.
 A few beers, some coffee and olives with torradas (toasts) is under 10 euros.
 Beers average 1-2 euros throughout town.
 A large or “cannectka” is a great deal and you’ll get the local Portuguese beer, Super Bock, which is tasty.